sc-voice/sc-voice_net/content/study/keyboard.md

 Content is presented within different types of **cards**:

 * *Wiki card:* shows website documentation, etc.
-* *Search cards:*  shows search terms and search results
+* *Search card:*  shows search terms and search results
-* *Sutta cards:* shows individual suttas for segmented documents from [SuttaCentral.net](https://suttacentral.net)
+* *Sutta card:* shows individual suttas for segmented documents from [SuttaCentral.net](https://suttacentral.net)

 Cards allow you to review multiple documents.
 On wider screens, you will even be able to compare cards side-by-side.